JohnLCaron/rlauxe/docs/notes/PublicallyVerifiableRLAs147.md

 randomness and retrieving ballots is typically the bottleneck;
 thus we will focus on IHPs with little randomness and few queries.

+## 3 Minimal example

+The prover P sets the ID committment _id_ to assign unique IDs to all ballots.
+Recall that _id_ cannot be directly accessed by the verifier V .
+Instead, V accesses id and the ballots  ⃗x together, though the help of
+P. After the ID commitment, the main protocol begins.

+V samples a sequence π of T ballots to examine.
+P sends these ballots to V. Verifier checks whether each ballot (1) agrees 4 ⃗ and CVRs ⃗c,

+\JCNote{ I don't understand this.
+What is the significance that the verifier doesnt have "direct access" to \ids?
+Why does the prover return $(\id_{i'})$ and not $(\id_{i})$ ?
+You are saying that the prover could return the wrong ballot?
+Why would it do that if V checks the id (e.g. line 9) and marks it as bad?
+What prevents the prover from returning a doctored ballot but the correct $\id_{i}$ ?}

 ## 4. Main construction